andreea-mitco/Project_data_science_queen_snakes/Queen_snakes_summary.md

 -	Several patients in the dataset have a history of skin cancer, indicating the importance of ongoing monitoring and follow-up.
 -	Incomplete patient background information in certain records hinders a comprehensive analysis of those cases.
 -	Duplicate entries may indicate follow-up visits or the presence of multiple lesions in the same individual.

+Andreea:

+The dataset presented a wide range of images featuring skin lesions on individuals from various backgrounds, different ages, genders, and lifestyle choices, such as smoking and alcohol use.
+Some of the patients had a prior history of cancer, and some were subjected for biopsy.
+The lesions documented in these images were diverse, differing in size, shape, colors, having smooth or textured borders and situated on different body parts such as face, forearms, hands, thighs.
+The primary challenge in annotating these images was the accurate identification of the lesions.
+While some images appeared entirely normal, others had plenty of abnormalities that proved a hard time to identify.

+Based on the analysis of the dataset, here are the conclusions drawn from the available information:
+- The dataset contains more males than females.
+- The most common locations for lesions are as follows:
+  - Face: 18.30% of the analysed dataset.
+  - Forearm: 14.36% of the analysed dataset.
+  - Chest: 11.02% of the analysed dataset.
+  - Approximately 58% of the subjects did not have a history of previous skin cancer.
+  - More than half of the subjects reported neither drinking and smoking.
+  - Approximately 59% of the subjects were prescribed for biopsy.